mobile coupons

 6 Creative Ways to Use Mobile Coupons

-All brands use coupons but who invented them?
-It was 1887 and the brand was called Coca-Cola.
+All brands use coupons, but who invented them?
+It was 1887, and the brand was called Coca-Cola.
 The first coupon was created when Atlanta businessman Asa Candler had the idea to offer a ticket to consumers for a free glass of Coca-Cola.
-It is estimated that between 1894 and 1913, 1 out of 10 people in America had received this coupon, which made it possible for this little-known sugary drink to become a brand leader.
+It is estimated that between 1894 and 1913, one out of every ten people in America had received this coupon, which made it possible for this little-known sugary drink to become a brand leader.

 Customized and more effective coupons thanks to digital tools

-Today, coupons are used by all brands and for all types of products.
+Today, coupons are used by all brands and for a wide range of products.
 Thanks to the widespread use of mobile devices, such as smartphones and tablets, they are rapidly becoming digitalized.
-In 2015 more than 120 million digital coupons have been used in the United States and they are expected to reach 127 million in 2016 (source: Statesman).
+In 2015, more than 120 million digital coupons were used in the United States, and that number was expected to reach 127 million in 2016 (source: Statesman).

 Compared to traditional paper coupons, the digital ones are more convenient for consumers, who can seek offers that interest them at any time and save them directly on their smartphones.
 They are also more strategic for brands, which can send targeted offers to customers in a particular time of the day or while they are in the vicinity of the outlets.